CaioMGA/foo-fansite-v2/content/lyrics/2025-Who_is_it_for.md

 I gotta get a bit of gasoline and matches

-'Cause no one's ever pohpuhpouihcoming after me
+'Cause no one's ever coming after me

 &nbsp;